Code-Institute-Submissions/breathe-MS2/README.md

 ### breathe.html Page
 - Site logo which contains an anchor tag to the index.html page
 - Circle with breathing prompts
-- Play/ pause button in the circle to control the breathing exercise
+- Play/ stop button in the circle to control the breathing exercise
 - Settings button to bring you to modal box

  ### Modal